Short-term health insurance is not available in New Jersey.

 No. The sale of short-term health insurance plans has, for all intents and purposes, been prohibited by New Jersey’s government since 1993.

-Since short-term health insurance in New Jersey is not available, we advise you to check if you’re eligible for a special enrollment period that would allow enrollment in an ACA-compliant (Obamacare)major medical plan.
+Since short-term health insurance in New Jersey is not available, we advise you to check if you’re eligible to enroll in an ACA-compliant (Obamacare)major medical plan.

-These plans, available through the New Jersey marketplace (HealthCare.gov) and directly from health insurers (albeit without the financial assistance that’s available through the marketplace) are available for purchase during the annual open enrollment period (November 1 – December 15) and also during special enrollment periods triggered by a variety of qualifying life events.
+These plans, available through the New Jersey marketplace (GetCoveredNJ) and directly from health insurers (albeit without the financial assistance that’s available through the marketplace) are available for purchase during the annual open enrollment period (November 1 – January 15) and also during special enrollment periods triggered by a variety of qualifying life events.